 From the happy, cheerful twinkling of the star and the jolly man in the moon, we move to the more somber domain of comets, particularly Halley’s Comet.
 The unpredictability of comets and their seemingly erratic movements made people in ancient cultures fearful and made them think that comets were messengers from the gods representing harbingers of bad things to come, menacing presences in the nighttime skies.
 Like the man in the moon in today’s pop culture, ancient peoples saw images in comets, ranging from the head of woman with long flowing hair to a blazing sword flashing across the starry night.
 With both images, the gods were sending a message that they were displeased with earthlings and that the anger of the gods was soon to be unleashed on the earth.
 From the Romans to the Babylonians to the Spaniards to the Mongolians, comets were not happy twinkling stars but portents of dread and disaster.
 Popular historical lore says that comets preceded the assassination of Julius Cesar, the Black Death in England, and the arrival of Francisco Pizarro in South America in the kingdom of the Incas.

 Lest the gentle reader share some of these concerns about comets, NASA has established a Near-Earth Asteroid Tracking Program (NEAT) to warn those still fearful of comets of their impending approach.
 They also reassure us that science and reason will help us fight against these fears and someday unlock the secrets that comets hold.
 And as a reminder, the most famous comet of all, Halley’s comet will be wending its way back to earth in 2061.

 Just the Beginning

 Diane has been an educator and teacher of foreign languages for over 40 years.
 She has authored French and Spanish textbooks for high school and college students.
 This is her first foray into writing about the natural world.
-She enjoys learning about the natural world and is a fan of the work of Wilderness Awareness School and Kamana.
+She enjoys learning about the natural world and is a fan of the work of Wilderness Awareness School.